-A key point here is that we’re going to be quite happy to pick up the blinds because 300 chips – even better if we can pull off two or three steals—is going to make a welcome addition to our currently meager stack.
-If we’re on the Button and it’s folded round to us, and we have, for instance, KJs, the Small Blind hasn’t voluntarily put a chip in the middle for ages and the BB has 2,700 chips, how much should we bet?
-If we try 600 and the SB folds, this leaves just 400 from the BB – an easily affordable amount to see the Flop with a very wide starting hand range, at which point they can then decide whether to continue or to keep the rest of their powder dry.
-Meanwhile, if we miss the Flop, we’re in the dark as to what to do next, and have only 1,300 chips left.
-This is exactly the kind of spot we want to avoid.
-However, were we to simply push all our chips over the virtual bet line pre-flop rather than make a bet that usually would be fine but in this case, is neither here nor there, then the BB would be hard-pressed to call off a good 70% of their stack without a decent hand, the result being we’re far more likely to pick up a modest but nevertheless useful pot.
-And, in so doing, increasing our stack gives us that little bit more firepower (fold equity) with which to launch another strike at the blinds.
+Consider a situation deep into a tournament: the blinds are at 100/200, and your stack is 1,900, which is merely 9BB and clearly categorized as a short stack.
+At this critical situation, standard play, as permitted by a standard-sized stack, is no longer feasible.
+A pivotal notion here is that picking up the blinds, thereby adding 300 chips—more if we manage two or three steals—is beneficial, especially when trying to bolster a currently meager stack.
+Take a hypothetical scenario where you’re on the Button, it’s folded round to you, you have KJs, the Small Blind hasn’t voluntarily put a chip in the middle for a while, and the BB has 2,700 chips.
+Should we bet 600 and the SB folds, this leaves just 400 from the BB, an easily affordable amount to see the Flop with a very wide starting hand range.
+They can then decide whether to continue or conserve their remaining stack.
+If we miss the Flop, we are left uncertain about the next move and only have 1,300 chips remaining.
+These are situations we aim to avert.
+However, if we push all our chips over the virtual bet line pre-flop, the BB would be compelled to call off a substantial 70% of their stack without a solid hand, and we’re likely to acquire a small yet useful pot, also increasing our stack to give us slightly more firepower (fold equity) for another strike at the blinds.

 Maintaining the Stack and Strategic Pushing